 - They taste good when slightly crunchy.

-- Serve hot as a side with any Indian meal.
+- Add chaat masala and mix well.
+Serve hot as a side with any Indian meal.